Branded Hand Gun Grip

 PILLER AIMMCO offers a range of in-house assembly services to assist clients in streamlining their operations:

-• Engineering & Documentation
+- Engineering & documentation

-Assembly work is carried-out by our dedicated team of technicians with full support from our manufacturing engineering team.
-Detailed work instructions and process documentation are prepared for each assembly sequence, including training requirements, critical quality checks and functional testing.
-Automation is applied where appropriate based on production volumes and cost objectives.
+Assembly work is carried out by our dedicated team of technicians, with full support from our manufacturing engineering team.
+Detailed work instructions and process documentation are prepared for each assembly sequence, including training requirements, critical quality checks, and functional testing.
+Automation is applied where appropriate, based on production volumes and cost objectives.

 Finished goods are always packaged to meet the needs of our clients.
-Whether that means bulk shipments using standard corrugated containers, custom thermoformed reusable trays & fixtures, or finished goods packaged in custom retail containers, our packaging is designed to ensure products arrive undamaged while meeting the cost and environmental objectives of our valued clients.
+Whether that means bulk shipments using standard corrugated containers, custom thermoformed reusable trays and fixtures, or finished goods packaged in custom retail containers, our packaging is designed to ensure products arrive undamaged while meeting the cost and environmental objectives of our valued clients.